-Your pet is a precious member of your household, and although you cherish time spent with them, there is a risk that they can get into your plumbing system and fixtures.
+Your pet is a treasured member of your household, but they can sometimes meddle with your plumbing fixtures.

-Some helpful pet owner’s plumbing tips to keep your household and pet happy.
+Here are some helpful pet owner?s plumbing tips to keep your household and pet happy.

 Need a Plumbing Service?